Drassil/directory-structure/README.md

 ## Differences with version 1.x

 First version of this standard was limited to offer directories where store files and components for each kind of needed situations.

-2.x version adds layer specifications improving modular software design.
+Version 2 instead adds multiple specifications to improve modular software design.
 Introducing concepts such as:

- * Components awareness
+ * Awareness level
  * Files allocation type
  * Directory sub-structure
  * Context layers (scope)